Price Action Trading Strategies for 2021 - System, Patterns & Course

 The below charts are some examples of Hammer and Hangman patterns:

-The above images show a Hammer and Hangman pattern at support and resistance levels respectively.
+The above images show a Hammer and Hangman pattern at support and resistance levels, respectively.

-These are the 6 candlestick patterns that are powerful and occur frequently in all the timeframes.
+These are the 6 candlestick patterns that are powerful and frequently occur in all the timeframes.

 A word of caution - Please don’t use these patterns blindly.
 You should use these patterns as a confirmation from the price at crucial price levels i.e. support and resistance levels.

-Price Action Trading Strategies
+Price Action Trading Strategies/System

 1. Support & Resistance levels Identification